 The Company explained the gist of the Board of Directors efficacy evaluation to all directors and Audit & Supervisory Board members and then distributed questionnaires related to each assessment item.
-Based on those responses, a five-person evaluation committee comprised of the chair of the Board of Directors (chairperson), the president, the director in charge of general affairs and human relations, and two independent outside directors (one outside director, one full-time Audit & Supervisory Board member), analyzed and evaluated the overall effectiveness of the board of directors.
+Based on those responses, a six-person evaluation committee comprised of the chair of the Board of Directors (chairperson), the president, the director in charge of general affairs and human relations, and three independent outside directors (two outside directors, one full-time Audit & Supervisory Board member), analyzed and evaluated the overall effectiveness of the board of directors.